 1 mile = 3.7 laps

-Norwegian Cruise Line was among the pioneers of the return to the promenade deck, though here it has a new name – The Waterfront.
-With Cellars wine bar, La Cucina Italian restaurant, Cagney’s steakhouse, Moderno churrascaria, Bayamo restaurant, and the 5 o’clock Somewhere bar all providing tables outside, there’s no shortage of enticing options for wining and dining.
+Norwegian Cruise Line was among the pioneers of the return to the promenade deck, The Waterfront.
+With Cellars wine bar, La Cucina Italian restaurant, Cagney’s steakhouse, Moderno churrascaria, Bayamo restaurant, and the 5 o’clock Somewhere bar all providing tables outside.
+There’s no shortage of enticing options for wining and dining.
 But although the deck encircles the stern, it doesn’t extend all the way forward, so joggers must take a short-cut through the ship – past Food Republic and the District Brew House bar.
 Do not stop; do not collect 2,000 calories.

 1 mile = 4 laps